 Peter Pan in Scarlet takes it for granted that Slightly, formerly a condescending, cowardly little snob, grew up to be kind, sensitive and "as gentle as a lamb".
 Of course, the original novel and the various drafts of the play implied that Slightly had his ego brought down to size after the boys left Neverland, and in Peter Pan in Scarlethe's recently been widowed, so suffering probably sweetened him a little.

-James Potter started out as The Bully and then eventually became Head Boy in his seventh year.
+James Potter started out as a huge Jerk Jock and then eventually became Head Boy in his seventh year.
 This alone can't signify redemption - Percy was Head Boy, and he disowned his family two years later - but he then marries and dies for Lily Evans.

 There's also Dudley Dursley.
 He spends the first five books growing up to be a spoiled bully who led a gang of delinquents and beat up other children.
 After Harry saves him from a Dementor, he makes several honest (if awkward) gestures of friendship, including leaving a cup of tea for Harry and saying that he doesn't think Harry is worthless.

 Matteo in Someone Else's War, who goes from a snobby, condescending brat to a loving young man who will risk his life and compromise his ideals if it means saving his friends.